-Fulfilling its responsibility as an information source for the national licencing scheme, the ARC produces communications, marketing and educational materials that help licence holders grow their business and raise community awareness.
+ARC produces a wide range of communications, marketing and educational materials that raise community awareness and help licence holders grow their businesses.
 Consumers and other end users are targeted to promote the benefits of engaging licensed technicians and businesses.
+School students are also encouraged to consider climate control as a career of first choice.